Corvus-Alex/M2_Internship_Sharks/README.md

     `sudo apt-get install emboss`

   - python3
-    - module Bio
+    - module Bio (Cock et al. 2009)

     `pip install Bio`
     - module sys

     `pip install sys`
-  - iqtree2
+  - iqtree2 (Minh et al. 2020)

-    `sudo apt-get install iqtree`
+    `sudo apt-get install iqtree2`
-  - seqkit
+  - seqkit (Shen et al. 2016)

-    `sudo apt-get install seqkit`
+    `brew install seqkit`

   **ONLY for MS2.sh**
-  - Manually download one reference genome whose purpose is to adjust the size of the incomplete sequence, and put it into a newly created folder called "reference".
+  - Manually download one reference genome whose purpose is to adjust the size of the incomplete sequence, and put it into a newly created folder called **reference**.
+If you'll have to choose a reference genome, I higlhy recommend Refseq genome, from the ncbi.

 ## Getting started